 Water quality parameters are measured in the field and samples are collected to be analyzed in the laboratory.
 The results of each measurement are compared to standards or guidelines to determine if the water source is attaining water quality standards.

-The federal Clean Water Legacy Act, passed in June 2006, requires each state to adopt water-quality standards to protect waters from pollution.
+The federal Clean Water Act requires each state to adopt water quality standards to protect waters from pollution.
 These standards define how much of a pollutant can be in the water and still allow it to meet designated uses, such as drinking water, fishing and swimming.
 A water body is designated “impaired” if it fails to meet one or more water quality standards.
-Due to limited resources, only a small percentage of Minnesota’s rivers, streams and lakes have been assessed so far.
-Of those assessments, about 40 percent of waters have been designated impaired. (http://www.pca.state.mn.us/water/tmdl/tmdl-waterquality.html)
+(MPCA: Minnesota's Impaired Waters List)

 All surface waters in Minnesota, including lakes, rivers, streams, and wetlands, are protected for aquatic life and recreation where these uses are attainable.